 When assembling the EasyFlow Mask™, one of the most important steps is seating the silicone face gasket onto the inner frame.
 On the front of the frame, the rubber overlaps the plastic by 6-8 millimeters.
 This is the portion that seals around the filter and should sit flush.
 In order to properly seat the gasket, carefully ensure all of the rubber tabs are pressed trough the frame.
 Start by lining up the two vertical tabs and making sure they are properly pressed through the plastic slits.
 This will allow the rest of the gasket to properly align and ‘clip’ together.

 Mask Valve Information

-The EasyFlow mask™ uses electrostatic filter media to achieve its notable breathability, while still providing excellent sub-micron filtration between .1 and .3 microns.
+The EasyFlow mask™ uses electrostatic filter media to achieve its notable breathability, while still providing excellent filtration of viruses and bacteria.
 Extreme heat and moisture are two factors that may reduce filter efficiency.
 We have integrated a unique moisture vent system to allow for better moisture control in warm outdoor conditions or during intense physical activity.
 This moisture vent does not allow as much unfiltered exhalation as typical exhalation valves; however, it is recommended that you filter the valve when this vent is not needed.
 The filter cutout is several millimeters smaller than the seal point of the disc to prevent leakage.
 As of September 2020 we also provide filters with no valve cutout as we head into the cooler months.
 When using the no-hole filters you may either remove the silicone disc or leave it in place.